Logendar25G/Personal-Task-Tracker/README.md

 6. Display the tasks in Tabular format

-# Tech Stacks
+# Tech Stacks & Dependencies

-1. TypeScript
+1. TypeScript - for basic coding
-2. Node.js
+2. Node.js - to execute the console application
+3. Prompt-sync - to get input from the user

+# Installation

+1. Install dependencies - npm install
+2. Run the Application - tsx src/Task_Manager.ts